AFLplusplus/LibAFL/README.md

 # LibAFL, the fuzzer library.

-Advanced Fuzzing Library - Slot your own Fuzzers together and extend their features, using Rust.
+Advanced Fuzzing Library - Slot your own fuzzers together and extend their features using Rust.

 LibAFL is written and maintained by Andrea Fioraldi <andreafioraldi@gmail.com> and Dominik Maier <mail@dmnk.co>.

 It is released as Free and Open Source Software under the GNU Lesser General Public License V3.

 ## Example usages